robper/solita-devacademy-spring-2024/README.md

 - Database

-    It contains stations and bike journeys inbetween these stations.
+    Contains stations and bike journeys inbetween these stations.
     Data is loaded at build using a tarball.
 - API